dl-solarity/hardhat-zkit/README.md

   - `json` - The flag to output the constraints in json format.
 - `setupSettings`
   - `contributionSettings`
-    - `contributionTemplate` - The option to indicate which proving system to use.
+    - `provingSystem` - The option to indicate which proving system to use.
     - `contributions` - The number of phase-2 `zkey` contributions to make if `groth16` is chosen.
   - `onlyFiles` - The list of directories (or files) to be considered for the setup phase.
   - `skipFiles` - The list of directories (or files) to be excluded from the setup phase.
   - `ptauDir` - The directory where to look for the `ptau` files. `$HOME/.zkit/ptau/` by default.
   - `ptauDownload` - The flag to allow automatic download of required `ptau` files.
+- `verifiersSettings`
     - `verifiersDir` - The directory where to generate the Solidity verifiers.
+    - `verifiersType` - The option (`sol` or `vy`) to indicate which language to use for verifiers generation.
 - `typesDir` - The directory where to save the generated typed circuits wrappers.
-- `verifiersType` - The option (`sol` or `vy`) to indicate which language to use for verifiers generation.
 - `compilerVersion` - The optional value to indicate which Circom compiler to use.
 - `quiet` - The flag indicating whether to suppress the output.